Annabel Patterson Prize

 Every year the Andrew Marvell Society honors an emerging scholar with the John M. Wallace Award, given for the best paper presented by an early career researcher at the Society’s annual meeting.
 The award recognises the signal contribution to Marvell studies of John M. Wallace (1928-93), Professor of English at the University of Chicago and author of the ground-breaking interdisciplinary work, Destiny his Choice: The Loyalism of Andrew Marvell (1968).
 The award is open to graduate students, independent scholars, and faculty within five years of completing the doctorate.

-2018 Nadine Weiss (University of Cambridge), ‘Sonnets That Wreathe: Seventeenth-Century Devotional Wreathed Poems and the Case of The Coronet‘
+2018.
+Nadine Weiss (University of Cambridge), ‘Sonnets That Wreathe: Seventeenth-Century Devotional Wreathed Poems and the Case of The Coronet‘

-2017 Kelly Duquette (Emory University), ‘Ashamed and Tamed: Civilizing the Irish in Marvell’s Horatian Ode‘
+2017.
+Kelly Duquette (Emory University), ‘Ashamed and Tamed: Civilizing the Irish in Marvell’s Horatian Ode‘

 2016.
 Stephanie Coster (University of Leicester), ‘Robert Boulter and the Publication of the Miscellaneous Poems (1681)’

 2015.
-Russ McConnell (University of Alabama), ‘”According to the Lawes”: The Problematic Grammar of Andrew Marvell’s “Daphnis and Chloe”‘
+R. H. McConnell (University of Alabama), ‘”According to the Lawes”: Syntactical Problems in Andrew Marvell’s “Daphnis and Chloe”‘

 2014.
 Brett Hudson (Middle Tennessee State University), ‘Marvell’s Satire of Corporal Punishment in the Rehearsal Transpros’d‘